 Your P60 is a form that tells you how much you have earned in the tax year (and how much tax you’ve paid) with that employer.
 Your employer normally gives you these forms in May every year, they normally look like this.

-When you receive bank interest it does not normally have any tax deducted.
+When you receive bank interest it does not normally have any tax deducted (it is normally paid gross).
 The total amount of interest received needs to be included on your return.

 We do not need any information regarding ISAs or National Savings Premium Bonds, as they are tax-free.